SystemsApproach/5G/ran.rst

 -  DU-CU connectivity is called the Midhaul
 -  CU-Mobile Core connectivity is called the Backhaul

-As we will see in a later chapter, one possible deployment co-locates the CU and Mobile Core in the same cluster, meaning the backhaul is implemented in the cluster switching fabric.
+One observation about the CU (which is relevant in the next chapter) is that one might co-locate the CU and Mobile Core in the same cluster, meaning the backhaul is implemented in the cluster switching fabric.
 In such a configuration, the midhaul then effectively serves the same purpose as the original backhaul, and the fronthaul is constrained by the predictable/low-latency requirements of the MAC stage’s real-time scheduler.

+A second observation about the CU shown in :numref:`Figure %s
+<fig-split-ran>` is that it encompasses two functional blocks—the RRM
+and the PDPC—which lie on the RAN's control plane and user plane, respectively.
+This separation is consistent with the idea of CUPS introduced in Chapter 3, and plays an increasingly important role as we dig deeper into how the RAN is implemented.
+For now, we note that the two parts are typically referred to as the CU-C and CU-U, respectively.

 .. _reading_backhaul:
 .. admonition:: Further Reading